 ***CORTEX: Catching Osteoporosis on Routine computed Tomography as an added EXtra (application pdf with hyperlinks here).
 This idea was selected from over 600 applications to receive 2014 NHS Innovation funding .
 It means that we can diagnose and treat osteoporosis in the routine NHS imaging service while still conducting our basic research programme.
+Our new new team member Polly Barnes is now routinely diagnosing osteoporosis in men and women undergoing clinical CT for other reasons.
+One in every five high risk patients that she tests turns out to have previously unrecognised osteoporosis in the spine, hip or both sites.
 Click here for an interesting article in the magazine Science explaining translational research***

 Our HTA licenced laboratory offers a full in-house histomorphometry service for the investigation of bone diseases, under the direction of Dr Linda Skingle.
 We specialise in hard tissue histomorphometry, embedding samples in LR white resin, applying various stains and then using Surveyor & Bioquant software for quantification purposes.
 Our long standing collaboration with local experts Objective Imaging has recently lead to our installation of an Oasis glide scanning stage to our Nikon Eclipse E800 microscope.